ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 - **hasInstantiation  was replaced with rico:hasOrHadInstantiation** (same for the inverse object property, which is now rico:isOrWasInstantiationOf)
 - **hasDerivedInstantiation was replaced with rico:hasOrHadDerivedInstantiation** (same for the inverse property, which is now rico:isOrWasDerivedFromInstantiation)
 - **hasProvenance was replaced with rico:hasOrganicProvenance**, subproperty of the new rico:hasOrganicOrFunctionalProvenance; rico:documents has been made a subproperty of this new rico:hasOrganicOrFunctionalProvenance; same for the inverse properties
-- **hasSource** (whose domain was the union of RecordResource and Relation) **has been removed** - a new rico:isEvidencedBy property has been created, with domain Relation only); same for the inverse property, isSourceOf
+- **hasSource** (whose domain was the union of RecordResource and Relation) **has been removed** ; a new rico:isEvidencedBy property has been created, with domain Relation only); same for the inverse property, isSourceOf
-- **rico:precedesInTime and rico:followsInTime have been made transitive**
+- **rico:precedesInTime and rico:followsInTime have been made transitive**.

-In addition to these changes, many object properties have been added, which may help to produce more precise data, or data which would be easier to process:
+In addition to these changes,**many object properties have been added, which may help to produce more precise data, or data which would be easier to process**:
-- **several properties were added with domain the union of RecordResource and Instantiation, or RecordSet, and range rico:Date** : rico:hasPublicationDate, rico:hasCreationDate, rico:hasDestructionDate; and several properties to specify the creation dates of all, some or most members of a rico:RecordSet.
-Most often, when you assign dates to a Record Set, you mean the dates of its members - you don't know the date where the record set was formed.
-A notable exception may be the case where the Record Set is a collection (you may know the date when the collection was created, and the dates of the records that are included in the collection).
+- **several properties were added with domain the union of RecordResource and Instantiation, or RecordSet, and with range rico:Date** : rico:hasPublicationDate, rico:hasCreationDate, rico:hasDestructionDate; plus several properties to specify the creation dates of all, some or most members of a rico:RecordSet.
+Most often, when you assign dates to a Record Set, you mean the dates of its members - you don't know the date where the Record Set was formed.
+A notable exception may be the case where the Record Set is a collection (you may know both the date when the collection was created, and the dates of the records that are included in the collection).
-- two properties were created with domain and range rico:Date: rico:intersects and rico:isWithin
+- two properties were created with domain and range rico:Date: rico:intersects and rico:isWithin;
 - rico:occurredAtDate was created with domain Event and range Date;
 - two subproperties were added to rico:hasOrHadInstantiation: rico:hasOrHadDigitalInstantiation (which can be used, for example, when you generate a rico:Instantiation from a `dao` EAD element); rico:hasOrHadAnalogueInstantiation;
-- several properties were created with domain and range rico:Agent or subclasses of this class: rico:wasMergedInto and rico:wasSplitInto; rico:isOrWasEmployer; rico:hasBirthPlace, rico:hasDeatPlace.
+- several properties were created with domain and range rico:Agent or subclasses of this class: rico:wasMergedInto and rico:wasSplitInto; rico:isOrWasEmployer; rico:hasBirthPlace, rico:hasDeathPlace.

 Last but not least, **object properties have been created under the following existing properties, in order to distinguish past and present relations, and as concerns present relations, to get transitive properties**:
 - rico:followsOrFollowed (with domain rico:Thing);